 A few meters north of town, we noticed this lovely look-out of sort, below.
 Rich decided to hike up there, a few meters off-road.
 It turned out to be a wildlife preserve, with a viewing platform for birding.
 Just beyond this mirador, or look-out is a small lake, that had very little water in it when we passed by.

 It was a long, boring, open and hot road onward after Calzada de Valdunciel.
-About one kilometer from town the Camino turns to the right at this Y-intersection, shown below, with Nadine, Norm and Rich plodding along.
+About 1.2 kilometers from town the Camino turns to the right at this Y-intersection, shown below, with Nadine, Norm and Rich plodding along.

 The sign ahead on the fence, shown below, was for the Albergue Casa Saso, and below the orange arrow it says, "4 KM."
 A good reason to whoop!